DIVINE DIVING

 Overall, the Gilis offer great diving all year round with the dry season running from May to October and the rainy season from November to April, but it doesn’t really rain that much and the diving isn’t affected by the rain.

-If you haven’t dived in a while, we recommend you to start your diving holiday with a quick refresher.
-Oh, and we of course also offer night dives.
-They are scheduled regularly throughout the week.
+If you haven’t dived in a while, we recommend you to start your diving holiday with a quick Refresher.

 PERSONAL SERVICE